Andrei4226/Online-Store-in-C-sharp_.NET-Framework/README.md

 The composition of this project is created with the help of a menu in which the following functions:
   - saving and restoring data from TXT, binary and XML files
   - printing sales and customer list
-  - account creation for the client/entrepreneur
-  - login for the client/entrepreneur
+  - account creation for the client/entrepreneur and login for the client/entrepreneur
-  - graph generation for sales
-  - data binding of data
-All data are stored in SQLite databases (stores, districts, products, customers and sales).
+  - graph generation for sale and data binding of data All data are stored in SQLite databases (stores, districts, products, customers and sales).
 The main interface consists of:
    - store addition